Hi everyone! I wrote a post a little while ago asking for guest post submissions for when I’m on vacation in September.

 One pitch I received came from an American expat and it was about mosquito bites and air conditioning.
 It was perfectly timed because as I read his idea, I laughed out loud.
 I was sitting on my couch with no fewer than 30 mosquito bites cursing the little bastards that had ruined all chances of sleeping soundly for the next couple of weeks.
 Since the mosquitoes are out in full force with no A/C in sight around here (meaning we have to open the screenless windows to get air, hence the bugs), I figured I’d run the guest post sooner than later.

 And any of you out there who say you hate A/C, you’re LIARS.
 Listen, it doesn’t have to be Miami-style A/C where it’s so cold you need to wear a sweatshirt indoors, but a comfortable temperature so you can sit on the couch without soaking your clothes is never a bad thing when it’s 90F+ outdoors.
+In fact, just this year, I finally got air conditioning in France.

 So without further ado, let’s get on with the guest post.